A hysterosalpingogram is a fertility evaluation of the uterus and fallopian tubes

 - Discontinue certain medications.
 Two days before the procedure, patients taking Metformin, Glucophage, Glumetza or Fortamet will need to stop using these medications until two days after the exam.

-- Take the prescribed antibiotic twice the day of the procedure.
+- Take antibiotics.
+The doctor prescribes antibiotics that the patient takes twice on the day of the procedure.

-- Take either 600 mg of Ibuprofen or 1000 mg of Acetaminophen 45 minutes before the procedure.
+- Utilize pain medications.
+We often recommend patients take either 600 mg of Ibuprofen or 1,000 mg of Acetaminophen 45 minutes before the procedure.